 This course will investigate and discuss legal practice implications along with ethical considerations to support decision making in practice for Physical Therapists and Physical Therapist Assistants in the state of Wisconsin.
 Participants will learn about the Physical Therapist Examining Board (PTEB) and how it functions, and will learn and discuss how the statutes and administrative rules that comprise the PT Practice Act are created, read and enforced.

 This course provides training in neuroscience applied to higher mental functions and their disorders.
 Participants gain an in-depth understanding of structural properties, sensorimotor systems and neurolinguistic organization of the human brain.
 This learning is supplemented by the guided brain dissections and neurological problem solving.
 Participants will also learn about the modern neuroradiological techniques, advances in neurological management of stroke and related syndromes, bioethical issues, neuropsychological concepts and neurolinguistic implications of various neurosurgical techniques.
 The faculty is derived from the disciplines of neurolinguistics, neuroscience, neurology, neurosurgery, law and neuroradiology.

-This is an advanced two-day course designed for nurses, physical therapists, occupational therapists and other health care providers who are seeking a better understanding of the various bowel disorders that affect children, women and men; and the specific rehabilitation strategies that are useful in treating these disorders.
+This is an advanced three-day course designed for nurses, physical therapists, occupational therapists and other health care providers who are seeking a better understanding of the various bowel disorders that affect children, women and men; and the specific rehabilitation strategies that are useful in treating these disorders.